dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 		$ sudo ./build.sh

 - Answer 'Y' when you are requested if you want to reboot the Pi.
 - Then a few more modifications need to be done.
-Open a terminal and type:
+Connect again to the Pi through ssh and type:

 		$ sudo nano /etc/rc.local